-The event you’re about to read, in the coming paragraphs, is just a sneak peek into what life can be like in Israel.
+The event you’re about to read is just a sneak peek into what life can be like in Israel.
 It’s not always like this, but it sure does make my day better when it is!
 Being an immigrant in Israel is anything but easy!
 Everything is done differently over here and almost always occurs in a way you least expect.

 I’ve learned that when this happens, you just have to shrug it off and laugh.
 That is precisely what I did during and after this particular event, which occurred at the end of 2017.
 It was a great way to end the year!
 Hehe!

 The day started like any other.
 I woke up and soon began cooking up a storm in the kitchen, using all my mom’s pots and pans in the process.
-My goal was to prepare the food for the day as quickly as possible, before going to get a medical massage, that afternoon.
+My goal was to prepare the food for the day as quickly as possible before getting a medical massage that afternoon.

-Once 3pm hit, my mom and I got into the car and drove to Hadera.
-This was going to be my first massage through our health insurance, and I was interested to see what they were going to do differently to the massage therapists I’ve had in the past.
+Once 3pm arrived, my mom and I got into the car and drove to Hadera.
+This was going to be my first massage through our health insurance, and I was interested to see what they would do differently from the massage therapists I’d had in the past.
 Let me give you a little hint — it was INCREDIBLY different!

-Not more than five minutes later, the door closest to us opened, and out came a short, extremely hairy, middle-aged man in a doctor’s coat.
+The door closest to us opened no more than five minutes later, and out came a short, extremely hairy, middle-aged man in a doctor’s coat.
 He came over to us and started talking to us in Hebrew, which we couldn’t understand.

 After some monkey-like hand signals, we concluded that he would be the therapist.
 I turned my head to my mom with a look of shock in my eyes and asked her not to leave me.